MicrosoftDocs/mixed-reality/mixed-reality-docs/_OVERHAUL_/mr-learning-asa-05.md

 ![mr-learning-asa](images/mr-learning-asa/asa-05-section1-step1-2.png)

-In the Package Manager window, select the **AR Foundation** dropdown, here you see many version and need to select **version 3.1.0 preview 8** and update the package by clicking **Update to 3.1.0-preview.8**:
+In the Package Manager window, select the **AR Foundation** dropdown.
+Here you will see many versions and need to select **version 3.1.0 preview 8** then update the package by clicking **Update to 3.1.0-preview.8**:

 ![mr-learning-asa](images/mr-learning-asa/asa-05-section1-step1-3.png)